midwest-manuscripts/peripheralmss/documentation/style-guide.md

   - **Make a model in the Collation Modeler**: model created
   - **Collation formula generation from model**: \[paste formula here\] -->

-If the collation cannot be determined, enter 'Structure Uncertain.'
+If the collation cannot be determined, enter ‘Structure Uncertain.’

 If you can determine part of the collation, but not the entire thing, you can also describe the collation as best you can and this will be